-The recently completed WSWPS strategically mapped deer and elk high risk highway crossings across the western slope of Colorado, identifying the need for wildlife crossing areas.
+The 2019 WSWPS strategically mapped deer and elk high risk highway crossings across the western slope of Colorado, identifying the need for wildlife crossing areas.
 One of the top 5% segments identified was the Billy Creek area south of Montrose.
-CDOT plans to add an underpass north of the CPW Billy Creek State Wildlife Area to improve safe passage of wildlife in this area.
-Deer and elk are also known to move north-south across CO Hwy 62; there may be segments along this stretch that could also benefit from adequately sized crossing structures and associated infrastructure.
+CDOT is completing construction of an underpass north of the CPW Billy Creek State Wildlife Area to improve safe passage of wildlife in this area.
+Deer and elk are also known to move northsouth across CO Hwy 62; there may be segments along this stretch that could also benefit from adequately sized crossing structures and associated infrastructure.

 Projects in response to the WSMDS are being conducted in cooperation with the BLM, USFS, and MDF to improve habitat through pinyon-juniper thinning on winter ranges, seeding a recent large wildfire area, and improving pasture fencing.
-Examples of the projects include: BLM completing approximately 1,800 acres of PJ mastication, and lop and scatter projects, in which 300 acres received seed provided by CPW; the USFS is currently in the planning phase to conduct projects to improve forest resilience and enhance wildlife habitat by using prescribed fire, timber harvest and hand clearing.
+Examples of the projects include: BLM completing approximately 1,800 acres of PJ mastication, and lop and scatter projects, in which 300 acres received seed provided by CPW and a 423 acre big game winter range improvement project in the Burn Canyon area; the USFS is currently in the planning phase to conduct projects to improve forest resilience and enhance wildlife habitat by using prescribed fire, timber harvest and hand clearing.
 Key outcomes from treatments will be improved sagebrush communities: decreased weeds, increased grass and forb diversity, decreased bare soils, and a possible shift from warm season winter range communities back to cool season grasses.